-Mobile Payment Technologies: Will Cell Phones Replace Wallets?09 Mar 2016, Posted in Analysis, Blog Posts
+Mobile Payment Technologies: Will Cell Phones Replace Wallets?09 Mar 2016, Posted in All Posts, Analysis, Blog Posts

 Written by Shane Skelton, Aii Executive Director

 For the many Americans who still begrudge the major societal shift from cash to credit and debit cards, the future may become even more troublesome as mobile wallets become more common.
 What’s more, is that while mobile wallets are still catching on, a new technology – hands free payment – may accelerate the transition away from (now) traditional payment methods, including credit cards.
 For others, like me, this marks the beginning of yet another exciting opportunity to carry less in my pockets, and spend less time moving the items that I do carry in my pockets in and out perpetually throughout the day.

 Mobile Wallets are mobile applications that allow you to “hold all of the items that a physical wallet would carry on your mobile device,” including “rewards cards, medical records, credit and debit cards, and personal items.”
 Numerous companies provide some sort of mobile wallet.
 Apple, Samsung, and Android make mobile wallets available that are only supported by their own respective hardware and software systems, while Google Wallet is accessible by all smart phones (assuming the software is relatively recent).
 How does it work?
 By simply tapping your phone to a near filed communication (NFC) terminal, users can purchase items and apply rewards cards and coupons to their transaction.